Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 The columns in the SQL queries define the CartoCSS properties used as [filter selectors](https://tilemill-project.github.io/tilemill/docs/guides/selectors/#filter-selectors) or [labels](https://tilemill-project.github.io/tilemill/docs/guides/styling-labels/).

-Consider the following style defined in project.yaml (with some revisions as example):
+Consider the following style defined in project.mml (with some revisions as example):

 ```yaml
   - id: "water-areas"